Rahulsingh1337/rrddp2021/README.md

 + In Name: enter NGROK_AUTH_TOKEN
 + In Value: visit https://dashboard.ngrok.com/auth/your-authtoken Copy and Paste Your Authtoken into
 + Press Add secret
-+ Go to Action> CI> Run workflow
++ Go to Action> RDP_2019> Run workflow
-+ Reload the page and press CI> build
++ Reload the page and press RDP_2019> build
 + Press the down arrow on Connect To Your RPD to get IP, User, Password.

-IF MY REPO GOT DELETED,ON YOUR GITHUB GO TO .github/workflows > RDP-US.yml AND EDIT NEW LINK TO YOUR REPO.
+IF MY REPO GOT DELETED,ON YOUR GITHUB GO TO .github/workflows > RDP2019.yml AND EDIT NEW LINK TO YOUR REPO.
 ALL .BAT in Files FOLDER